Lightning-AI/litgpt/README.md

 **🏆 NeurIPS 2023 Large Language Model Efficiency Challenge: 1 LLM + 1 GPU + 1 Day**

-The Lit-GPT repository was the official starter kit for the [NeurIPS 2023 LLM Efficiency Challenge](https://llm-efficiency-challenge.github.io), which is a competition focused on finetuning an existing non-instruction tuned LLM for 24 hours on a single GPU.
+The LitGPT repository was the official starter kit for the [NeurIPS 2023 LLM Efficiency Challenge](https://llm-efficiency-challenge.github.io), which is a competition focused on finetuning an existing non-instruction tuned LLM for 24 hours on a single GPU.

 ---

 &nbsp;

-## Lit-GPT design principles
+## LitGPT design principles

 This repository follows the main principle of **openness through clarity**.

-**Lit-GPT** is:
+**LitGPT** is:

 - **Simple:** Single-file implementation without boilerplate.
 - **Correct:** Numerically equivalent to the original model.